filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

     }
     ```

 NI-PoRep is an *optional* feature that can be opt-in for those interested.
-The previously available proofs types can be used to continue the PoRep behavior.
+The previously available proofs types can be used with existing onboarding methods to continue interactive PoRep behavior.

 ## Design Rationale